-A recent study on the effectiveness of measures facilitating labour market and social inclusion of migrants in European assistance programmes in Poland notes a key role that the European Fund for the Integration of Third Country Nationals has come to play in stimulating migrants' participation in public life and in building platforms for communication between the state and migrants.32 It is a relatively small fund (allocation for Poland was 1,209 thousand EUR in 2007, rising to 2,159 thousand in 2009, is scheduled to reach 2,460 thousand in 2011 and 3,311 thousand in 2013); however, it is designed to go beyond questions of labour market activization and individual skill upgrading, characteristic of most activities within the much-larger European Social Fund.
+A recent study on the effectiveness of measures facilitating labour market and social inclusion of migrants in European assistance programmes in Poland notes the key role that the European Fund for the Integration of Third Country Nationals has come to play in stimulating migrants' participation in public life and in building platforms for communication between the state and migrants.40 It is a relatively small fund (allocation for Poland was 1,209 thousand EUR in 2007, rising to 2,159 thousand in 2009, scheduled to reach 2,460 thousand in 2011 and 3,311 thousand in 2013).
+Despite its modest size it is designed to go beyond questions of labour market activization and individual skill upgrading, which are characteristic activities supported by the much-larger European Social Fund.
 As the study notes: